futurekang/BuildToolsLib/README.md

 #### 安装教程

 How to
-To get a Git project into your build:
+To get buildtoolslib into your build:

 Step 1.
 Add the JitPack repository to your build file